Faithfinder/htg-challenge/README.md

 ### `npm start`

-Runs the app <br/>
+Runs the app as a website<br/>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`

-Launches the test runner
+Launches the test runner that lets you evaluate most of the code